ellessenne/swjm/README.md

 ## License

 All code included in this repository is released under the [MIT License](LICENSE.md).
-If you find this useful, please cite the manuscript in your work.
+If you find this useful, please cite the manuscript and/or this repository in your work.